 hiddenInSingle: false

-We committed the change, confident this would solve the problem.
-It didn’t.
+We saved the change, thinking this would fix the problem.
+But it didn’t.
 The cover images were still missing from the category and tag pages.

-We committed the change.
-And yet, it still didn’t work.
+We saved the change.
+But it still didn’t work.

-The Real Culprit: A Single Line of CSS
+The Real Problem: A Single Line of Code

-This was a head-scratcher.
-The configuration was right, and the template logic was now explicitly told to show the images.
+This was very confusing.
+The settings were right, and the template was now told to show the images.
 What else could be hiding them?

-, to posts when they are on a taxonomy page (like a tag or category list).
-Gemini searched the theme’s CSS files for this specific class and found the culprit in common/post-entry.css
+The template adds a special name, tag-entry, to posts when they are on a tag or category page.
+Gemini searched the CSS files for this name and found the problem:

 .tag-entry .entry-cover {